vighneshiyer/research-notes/rust.md

-# Rust for Baremetal RISC-V
+# Rust for Baremetal RISC-V Chipyard SoCs

 ## Motivation and Goals